Linear Model and Extensions: Introduction to the lasso

 The two forms of lasso are equivalent in the sense that for a given $\lambda$ in \eqref{eq:lasso-form1}, there exists a $t$ such that the solution for \eqref{eq:lasso-form2} is identical to the solution for \eqref{eq:lasso-form1}.
 In particular, $t = \sum_{j=1}^p \hat{\beta}^{\text{lasso}}_j(\lambda) $.
-Technically, the minimizer of the lasso problem may not be unique especially when $p>n$, so the right-hand sides of the optimization problems should be a set.
-Fortunately, even though the minimizer may not be unique, the resulting predictor is always unique. \citet{tibshirani2013lasso} clarifies this issue.
+Technically, the minimizer of the lasso problem may not be unique especially when $p>n$, so the right-hand sides of the optimization problems \eqref{eq:lasso-form2} and \eqref{eq:lasso-form1} should be a set.
+Fortunately, even though the minimizer may not be unique, the resulting predictor is always unique. \citet{tibshirani2013lasso} clarifies this issue; see Problem \ref{hw14::uniqueness-lasso-pred}.

-Both forms of the lasso are useful.
-We will use the form (\ref{eq:lasso-form1}) for computation and use the form \eqref{eq:lasso-form2} for geometric intuition.
-Similar to the ridge estimator, the lasso is not invariant to the linear transformation of $X$.
+Both forms \eqref{eq:lasso-form2} and \eqref{eq:lasso-form1} are useful for understanding the lasso.
+We will use the form \eqref{eq:lasso-form2} for geometric intuition and use the form (\ref{eq:lasso-form1}) for computation.
+Similar to ridge regression, the lasso is not invariant to the linear transformation of $X$.
 We proceed after standardizing the covariates and outcome as Condition \ref{condition::standardization}.
-For the same reason as the ridge, we can drop the intercept after standardization.
+For the same reason as ridge regression, we can drop the intercept after standardization.